Henry VI of England: Ascendancy of Suffolk and Somerset

 In the later years of Henry's reign, the monarchy became increasingly unpopular, due to a breakdown in law and order, corruption, the distribution of royal land to the king's court favourites, the troubled state of the crown's finances, and the steady loss of territories in France.
 In 1447, this unpopularity took the form of a Commons campaign against William de la Pole, 1st Duke of Suffolk, who was the most unpopular of all the king's entourage and widely seen as a traitor.
 He was impeached by Parliament to a background that has been called "the baying for Suffolk's blood [by] a London mob", to the extent that Suffolk admitted his alarm to Henry.
 Ultimately, Henry was forced to send him into exile, but Suffolk's ship was intercepted in the English Channel.
 His murdered body was found on the beach at Dover.

 Henry's mental health began to deteriorate in the late 1440s.
 He exhibited possible signs of paranoia (the arrest of Duke Humphrey in 1447) and grandiosity (the scale of his plans of expansion for Eton Chapel in 1449 and King's College in 1446).
 By 1449, Henry had many critics questioning his ability to rule due to his mental health.
+The nature of his illness has been debated by historians, with one hypothesis suggesting schizophrenia, while others describe it as a severe catatonic breakdown or depressive episode.